 Contra entries are those entries in which same account can be debited and credited in contrary situation.For example we debit Bank account when depositing cash.At the same time we credit bank account when withdrawing money from bank.
-Contra entry is recorded in the journal by marking (C) in the Particulars column after ledger name. or in other words contra entry is Bookkeeping entry that is entered on the opposite side of an earlier entry to cancel its effect on the account balance.
+In manual accounting Contra entry is recorded in the journal by marking (C) in the Particulars column after ledger name. or in other words contra entry is Bookkeeping entry that is entered on the opposite side of an earlier entry to cancel its effect on the account balance.

 Situation : Deposit money into bank 5000